Br0ver/Pop_OS_power-profile-switcher/README.md

-# Power Profile Switcher
+# Power Profile Switcher for PopOS
-GNOME Shell extension to automatically switch between power profiles based on power supply
+GNOME Shell extension to automatically switch between power profiles based on power supply.
+This for is updated to work with Pop!OS 22.04

 ## Settings
 ![Settings window](.github/img/settings.png)